Sumlock ANITA calculator: History of ANITA calculators

-Development and some manufacture of the ANITA calculators took place at the Bell Punch Company's headquarters in Uxbridge, about 15 miles (24 km) to the west of London, United Kingdom.
-However, the main production facility was in Portsmouth, on the south coast, where the company expanded the original site there, opened in 1952 to produce mechanical calculator parts, by acquiring additional buildings.
-For production of the thousands of circuit boards the company invested in the then new technology of wave soldering.
+to the west of London, United Kingdom.
+However, the main production facility was in Portsmouth, on the south coast, where the company expanded the original site there (opened in 1952 to produce mechanical calculator parts) by acquiring additional buildings.
+For production of the thousands of circuit boards, the company invested in the then new technology of wave soldering.

 With the appearance of the ANITA calculators, other calculator manufacturers pressed on with designs for electronic models.
 In late 1963 and 1964 competition finally arrived with the launch of all-transistor models such as the Friden EC-130, IME 84, and Sharp CS-10A.
-Initially the competing electronic calculators were no cheaper nor smaller than the ANITA, but Bell Punch responded by opening a new research and development building on its Uxbridge site, and electronics research was increased for the calculators and the other Bell Punch products.
+Initially the competing electronic calculators were no cheaper or smaller than the ANITA, but Bell Punch responded by opening a new research and development building on its Uxbridge site, and electronics research was increased for the calculators and the other Bell Punch products.

-The ANITA name continued to be used for the series of models of desktop calculators that followed, which gradually moved to transistor and integrated circuit technology, and from the early 1970s, the hand-held models.
+The ANITA name continued to be used for the series of models of desktop calculators that followed – which gradually moved to transistor and integrated circuit technology – and, from the early 1970s, the hand-held models.

-In 1966 the calculator manufacturing operation of the Bell Punch Company was formed into a separate company, called Sumlock-Anita Electronics, and continued to manufacture both the mechanical and electronic calculators, still marketed by its Sumlock Comptometer division.
+In 1966, the calculator manufacturing operation of the Bell Punch Company was formed into a separate company, called Sumlock-Anita Electronics, and continued to manufacture both the mechanical and electronic calculators, still marketed by its Sumlock Comptometer division.

-There was a major development in 1973 when the Sumlock Anita Electronics division was bought by its main supplier of integrated circuits, Rockwell International of the US.
+There was a major development in 1973 when the Sumlock-Anita Electronics company was bought by its main supplier of integrated circuits, Rockwell International of the US.
 The remainder of the Bell Punch Co. continued manufacturing and selling its other products, such as taximeters.

-In 1976 Rockwell decided to exit the calculator market, by which time cheap calculators had markedly reduced the profitability of the industry.
-Sumlock Anita Electronics was closed down and the ANITA name was sold to a marketing company and soon disappeared.
-The rest of the Bell Punch Company, which was completely independent of Rockwell, continued in business to about 1986 when it was closed down.
+In 1976, Rockwell decided to exit the calculator market, by which time cheap calculators had markedly reduced the profitability of the industry.
+Sumlock-Anita Electronics was closed down, and the ANITA name was sold to a marketing company and soon disappeared.
+The rest of the Bell Punch Company, which was completely independent of Rockwell, continued in business until about 1986, when it was closed down.